dataviscourse2024/group-project-llm-visualization/README.md

 Install [Docker](https://www.docker.com/products/docker-desktop/) execute the following commands.

+## Data

+An API is used to grab data from: https://earthquake.usgs.gov/earthquakes/map/

+The range of the data is taken by drawing a rectangle around Utah on the map.

 ## Disclaimer

 Peak Performance can be achieved on an M1 mac or newer, or a GPU workstation.